Massless chiral fields in six dimensions: Acknowledgements

 \section{Acknowledgements}

 I am grateful to Evgeny Skvortsov for numerous discussions during the completion of this work, and to Victor Lekeu for enlightening discussions on chiral $p$-forms, and I am indebted to both of them for valuable feedback on a previous version of this paper.
 I am also thankful to Thanasis Chatzistavrakidis and Sylvain Lavau for discussions on chiral $p$-forms, tensor hierarchies and topics related to the content of this note.
+Finally, I am grateful to the anonymous Referees for their careful reading and insightful suggestions, which have contributed to improving my understanding of the subject as well as the quality of this manuscript.
 This work was supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska Curie grant agreement No 101034383, as well as from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme grant agreement No 10100255.